The Future of Customer Service & 5 Rising Customer Expectations

 As I mentioned above, customers still expect fast responses and rapid resolutions to their problems.

-However, the manner in which those things happen is changing.
+However, how those things happen is changing.

 For example, up until half a decade ago, the majority of customers couldn’t imagine interacting with a business by SMS or text.